MAFW-database/MAFW/README.md

 }
 ```

+For more details of the dataset, please refer to the paper ["MAFW: A Large-scale, Multi-modal, Compound Affective Database for Dynamic Facial Expression Recognition in the Wild"](/academics/MAFW.pdf).
 ## Citation

 - [MAFW: A Large-scale, Multi-modal, Compound Affective Database for Dynamic Facial Expression Recognition in the Wild](/academics/MAFW.pdf),in ACM Multimedia, 2022.